Banner lexicon: PHEV, BEV, REEV, etc.

 The e-car (BEV battery electric vehicle, also known as electric car)

-Purely electric vehicles always use a high-voltage battery combined with one or sometimes two electric motors.
+Pure electric vehicles always use a high-voltage battery combined with an electric motor or sometimes two or even three.
 The high-voltage battery and the 12V starter and on-board electrical system battery are charged via the electricity grid and the batteries can store recovered braking energy (= energy recovery).

 Some well-known e-car models include: